 You Attend a Driver’s License Hearing

 Do not let the arresting officer use scare tactics to convince you to submit to a BAC test.
 Losing your driving privilege for a year might seem daunting, but this won’t necessarily be what happens.
 License suspension is not an automatic penalty for refusing a DUI blood test in Arizona.
 Instead, the officer will give you a 15-day driving permit.
 Use these 15 days to fight to get your license back.
 At the hearing, your attorney can use one or more defense strategies in your favor, such as that the officer did not have reason to stop you or made an improper arrest.
 If you make your case at the hearing, you can regain your driving privileges.
-Retain a good DUI defense attorney for help after an Arizona DUI arrest.
+Retain a good NW Phoenix DUI defense attorney for help after an Arizona DUI arrest, contact us for a free consultation.